santiagobarreda/VocalTrack/README.md

 Real-time speech visualization toolkit with four specialized modes for acoustic analysis.
 Features a user-friendly GUI launcher, configurable analysis parameters, and automated data export for research,  clinical, and pedagogical applications.

+For a detailed description of the **VocalTrack** architecture and signal processing pipeline, please refer to the [methods article](https://github.com/santiagobarreda/VocalTrack/releases/download/v1.0.0-beta/Barreda_2026_VocalTrack_underreview.pdf), currently under review, or check out the comprehensive documentation available in the [wiki](https://github.com/santiagobarreda/VocalTrack/wiki).

 ## Features

 - **Four Visualization Modes**: